 Farragut is a decidedly white-collar town, with fully 91.96% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Farragut is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Farragut who work in management occupations (15.74%), sales jobs (13.67%), and teaching (9.81%).

-Being a small town, Farragut does not have a public transit system used by locals to get to and from work.
+Farragut is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Farragut in 2010 was $45,540, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $182,160 for a family of four.